gis-ops/dbscan-clustering/README.md

 ### App.jsx

 In the previous step we imported the `App` component in `index.js`.
-This component, however, doesn't exist yet which is why we now have to create a new file which also lives in `src` folder.
+This component, however, doesn't exist yet which is why we now have to create a new file which also lives in the `src` folder.

 ```bash
 touch App.jsx